 I would come to learn a great deal from Monique, who was a dynamic and smart leader and manager, with very strong organizational and social skills.
 She was able to build close relationships and strong loyalty, while also maintaining clear and unquestioned authority.
 A difficult balancing act, which she did very well.

 Here’s a photo of Monique and I, with a couple of other Plan staff members (Lijia and Narda), at a meeting:

 One of Monique’s greatest achievements in Tuluá, of many, was the creation of what became “Barrio Internacional.”
 When I arrived in Tuluá, Monique was already working with a large group of around 200 single mothers, helping them get organized to obtain financial support from the Colombian government to help build their own homes.

-Over the next three years, Monique worked patiently and carefully with this group, helping them raise funds step-by-step, purchase a large plot of land on the periphery of Tuluá, design a model for their new homes, learn how to be carpenters or carpenters’ assistants, and build their own houses.
+Over the next three years, Monique worked patiently and carefully with this group, helping them raise funds step-by-step, purchase a large plot of land on the periphery of Tuluá, design a model for their new homes, learn how to be carpenters or carpenters’ assistants, and build what became their own houses.
 I watched Monique in action, as she met every week in the evenings, building the solidarity and confidence of this group of very poor and vulnerable women – progressing through the stages of what was a very ambitious project.

 The new neighborhood became a reality a year or so after Monique left Plan Tuluá, after I had stepped into her shoes as Field Director.
 My own contributions to the Barrio Internacional project were minimal, mainly just learning and supporting what Monique had built – so I was very glad when she was able to attend the inauguration of Barrio Internacional as guest of honor; even a terrible case of hepatitis didn’t deter her from attending!

 Throughout my career with Plan I was very lucky to work with people like Annuska, and Monique, as mentors.
 In my final blog of this series I will recognize a few more of them, people like Leticia Escobar, Andy Rubi, Donal Keane, Max van der Schalk, and Ricardo Gomez, and others…